-Sophos synchronized security has led to real-time insight into user activities and application behavior in a corporate network.
-As a matter of fact, the entire IT infrastructure has been made visible IT security staff in totality.
-And by using the Sophos security heartbeat, the system responds automatically to detected malware and cleans it leaving a report of an incident cycle.
+Sophos’ synchronized security has led to real-time insight into user activities and application behavior in a corporate network.
+As a matter of fact, the entire IT infrastructure has been made visible to IT security staff in totality.
+And by using the Sophos firewall security heartbeat, the system responds automatically to detected malware and cleans it leaving a report of an incident cycle.

-The report comes in the form of root cause analysis report showing how the threat entered the network, the computers attacks and the applications affected.
-After that, a report of incidence response and threat mitigation is delivered to be used as case study essential for protecting the network from future attacks.
+The report comes in the form of a root cause analysis report showing how the threat entered the network, the computer attacks, and the applications affected.
+After that, a report of incidence response and threat mitigation is delivered to be used as a case study essential for protecting the network from future attacks.
 In short, Synchronized security works efficiently by delivering insights into the specific behavioral analysis of machines and the applications in question.